itserik0/jumpstart-workshop/content/html/basic-elements.md

 #### Tables

 You may have heard tables are bad(!).
-Tables are bad for layout, but tables are good for tabular data:
+That's because some developers use tables to give their content a specific layout, rather than using CSS.
+However, tables are great for tabular data:

 ```
 <table>